gonzaloamadio/django-nested-serializers/restql/README.md

 ```

-# Second Bug (Have to put full object for patching)
+# Second Bug (Have to put full object for patching).
+FIXED

+SOLUTION: Problem was the IngredientMixSerializer was not inheriting from NestedModelSerializer

 The problem is that to do a patch to a model with a nested field serializer, we have to send full object just to modify one field.